Dask Installation

 conda install dask

 This installs Dask and all common dependencies, including pandas and NumPy.
-Dask packages are maintained both on the default channel and on conda-forge.
+Dask packages are maintained both on the defaults channel and on conda-forge.
 You can select the channel with the -c flag:

 conda install dask -c conda-forge